cmusphinx/cmusphinx.github.io/wiki/tutorialandroid.md

 To integrate assets sync in your application do the following

- 1. Copy ''app/asset.xml'' build file from demo application into your application into same folder ''app''.
+ 1. Copy `app/asset.xml` build file from demo application into your application into same folder `app`.
- 2. Edit ''app/build.gradle'' build file to run ''assets.xml'', just as in android demo:
+ 2. Edit `app/build.gradle` build file to run `assets.xml`, just as in android demo: